Bored Apes form Gorillaz-style band for Universal By Cointelegraph - Up News Info

-A virtual band made up of four expensive cartoon apes from the Bored Apes Yacht Club NFT collection is hoping to become the next big hit in the music industry.
+A virtual band made up of four expensive cartoon apes from the Bored Apes Yacht Club nonfungible token (NFT) collection is hoping to become the next big hit in the music industry.

 Continue Reading on Coin Telegraph